What life insurance KPIs should I be measuring?

 Life insurance key performance indicators are business metrics that track the performance of life insurance agents and their products over a specific time period.

-As a life insurance agent, here’s what you should be tracking.
+As a life insurance agent, here are the KPIs you should be tracking.

 1. Policy lapse ratio